PiotrKoziel/AutomationPracticeWeb/README.md

      * test case_4(negative)  -  verifies, if user enters invalid email address error is displayed
 * End-to-end Buy Product of an e-commerce website(to be uploaded)
 * Search Product functionality of an e-commerce website:
-    * test case - validate that product details displayed on product page are same as on the search page
+    * test case - verifies, if product details displayed on product page are the same as on the search page